 In most photographs, small changes in the scene luminance at the low end of the visible range are difficult or impossible to separate as different darks in the photograph.
 In effect, a single very, very dark value stands for all values from the darkest value of the media range down to zero luminance.
 So there is also media flattening of luminance differences at the bottom end of the scale, which is too small to see in the diagram.

 By using the photographic example, we hold onto the relationship between scene and media values.
-If we know all details of the camera exposure settings, emulsion speed and development chemistry, it is in theory possible to relate the photographic values back to the approximate scene luminances.
+If we know all details of the camera exposure settings, emulsion speed and development chemistry, it is in theory possible to relate the photographic value back to the corresponding scene luminance.

 An artist's value scale, for example the kind of scale that painting students prepare by mixing black and white paint to equal value steps of gray, or the commercial grayscales available from photography supply stores, will approximately match the luminance curve of this idealized grayscale.
-But those grayscales have no relationship to the luminances in a specific scene.
+But those grayscales have no relationship to the luminance range within a specific scene.

 4. Artistic Value Range.
 When we turn to paintings, or the actual density range of photographs, many significant changes enter the value scale.